Vicki Gunvalson Dishes On Filming ‘RHOC’ Without Heather, Disses Co-Star For Hoping Aboard Tamra’s Bandwagon

 As she explained to the outlet, she didn’t appreciate Dubrow’s decision to hop aboard Tamra Judge and Shannon Beador’s bandwagon during The Real Housewives of Orange County Season 11.
 Prior to Season 11, Gunvalson continued, she and Dubrow had a great relationship and she was always supportive of Dubrow’s husband Dr. Terry Dubrow’s E!
 Network series Botched.

-Vicki Gunvalson went on to label her former co-star a “mean girl” and said she appreciated the distance she now has from her.
+Vicki Gunvalson went on to label her former co-star a “mean girl,” and said she appreciated the distance she now has from her.

-While Vicki Gunvalson hasn’t spoken to Heather Dubrow much since she left the show in January, she told The Daily Dish that she had seen her on a couple of occasions.
-She also said that Dubrow texted her on the morning she quit but hasn’t communicated with her in the months since.
+While Vicki Gunvalson hasn’t spoken to Heather Dubrow much since she left the show in January, she told the Daily Dish that she had seen her on a couple of occasions.
+She also said that Dubrow texted her on the morning she quit, but hasn’t communicated with her in the months since.

 Vicki Gunvalson and Heather Dubrow may have ended things on a sour note but when it comes to the future, Gunvalson said she wished her former co-star well and said it was a good thing for her to take a step back from filming and focus on all of the other things she’s doing in her career and personal life.